thoughtram/blog/_posts/2016-05-13-angular-2-providers-using-map-literals.md

 author: pascal_precht
 related_posts:
   - How to prevent name collisions in Angular providers
+  - A web animations deep dive with Angular
   - Custom themes with Angular Material
   - Angular Master Class - Redux and ngrx
   - Three things you didn't know about the AsyncPipe
   - Using Zones in Angular for better performance
-  - Making your Angular apps fast
 related_videos:
   - '175255006'
   - '193524896'